lacchain/Ethereum-Benchmark/README.md

     Note: This project is created whith the assumption that all containers runs with the same rate(DESIRED_RATE_TX) and all containers points to the same RPC URL.

-    If you want to simulate data(AMOUNT_DATA>0) for a long time, it is recommended to run a test for one minute verifying that the amount of data is not too big that takes the stimulus be done in more than a minute.
-If the stimulus
+    If you want to simulate data(AMOUNT_DATA>0) for a long time, it is recommended to run a test for one minute verifying that the amount of data is not too big that takes the stimulus be done in more than a minute; if so, you can reduce the amount of data(bytes) to send per transaction on each container and increment the number of containers in such way you reach the your desired rate.

 * Now you are ready to run the project by using:
     ```shell